palprz/1024/README.md

-1024 [November 2016] by Przemyslaw Paluch
+## 1024 [November 2016] by Przemyslaw Paluch

+Copy made in javascript of popular game on mobile phones: 1024.
+Screenshot from the game:

 ![screen_1024][screen_1024]